 III.
-Whenever academic dishonesty occurs, a faculty member will provide the department chairperson, the dean of the college, and the student with a written report of the violation, any penalty imposed and the counseling provided by the faculty member.
-In order to insure that a pattern of misconduct is not established, the dean of the college will notify the dean of students who will place a copy of the faculty member’s statement in the academic dishonesty file in the Dean of Students Office.
+Whenever academic dishonesty occurs, a faculty member will provide the department chairperson, the dean of academic planning and advising, and the student with a written report of the violation, any penalty imposed and the counseling provided by the faculty member.
+In order to insure that a pattern of misconduct is not established, the dean of academic planning and advising will notify the dean of students who will place a copy of the faculty member’s statement in the academic dishonesty file in the Dean of Students Office.
 This statement will be

 destroyed no later than three months after the student’s graduation.
 Decisions of the College Judicial Committee will be placed in the student’s personnel file.
 Materials placed in the academic dishonesty file may not be released to outside agencies.
 Contents of the student’s personnel file may be released only as stipulated in the College Records Policy.

 IV.
 If a student witnesses an act of academic dishonesty, s/he should report it to the faculty member of the course involved.
 That faculty member will handle the matter according to the steps as outlined above.